 sport to the Melbourne Football Club Board.

-with 4 teenage children who all are passionate about seeing MFC become a
+He is married with 4 teenage children who all are passionate about seeing MFC become a powerhouse club again.

 David is Managing Director and CEO of Iluka Resources Limited, an ASX-listed mineral

 sands company with international exploration activities, operations in

 Australia and the US and a global sales footprint.
 He is also currently a

 Director of the Centre for Independent Studies and Chair of the Faculty of

 Engineering, Computing and Mathematics at the University of Western Australia.

 David worked in the downstream oil industry with BP in Australia, the UK, the USA and Asia, before joining Wesfarmers in Perth in 1995.
 He was appointed General Manager, Business Development for the Wesfarmers Group in 1996 and as Managing Director of Wesfarmers Energy in 1999.
 In 2004 he was appointed an Executive Director of Wesfarmers Limited, a role relinquished in 2006 on joining Iluka.
 Other previous roles include Chairman of Consolidated Rutile Limited and Deputy Chair of Methodist Ladies College, Perth.